Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 ```
 The `kube-proxy` can be implemented in three modes:
 - **User space** - Here, the proxy process do not run in the kernel network but in a user process level hence its name.
 It's not recommended because it is a slow method.
 - **iptables** - Unlike the User space mode, this mode operates in the kernel and it operates in a round-robin style of scheduling services in a cluster.
-It is not used when there are many services because its style of scheduling may lead to slow performance and depriving more useful services time.
+It is not used when there are many services because its style of scheduling may lead to slow performance.
-- **IPVS** - (IP Virtual Server) Operates in the same manner as the **iptables** only that it uses more efficient scheduling algorithms that reduce the delay time.
+- **IPVS** - (IP Virtual Server) Operates in the same manner as the **iptables** only that it uses more efficient scheduling algorithms.
 Used where there are many services.

 Read more on Kubernetes Proxy [here](https://Kubernetes.io/docs/concepts/cluster-administration/proxies/)